iovinoludovico/runtime-kpi-assessment/README.md

 This work presents a service-oriented extension of the model-based KPIs assessment framework for smart cities enabling continuous monitoring of KPIs input parameters provided by open services, in order to automate the data acquisition process and the update of the model describing the smart city under evaluation.

 In the video embedded in the figure that you can find at the bottom of the page, we show the functioning of the overall approach together with the new continuous monitoring features by showing the different stages that make it up:
-- the KPIs input data retrieving from open services, e.g., IoT sensors (we used the Tinkerforge Air Quality device in the figure), open data APIs;
+- the KPIs input data retrieving from open services, e.g., IoT sensors (we used the Tinkerforge Air Quality device in the figure (the other components are detached since we do not use them in this scenario)), open data APIs;

 ![IoT sensor](board.png)
 - the update of the model describing the smart city under evaluation;